 - Suspension of passenger flights in and out of Burundi commenced 22nd March 2020. - All borders were closed except for cargo.
-Travelers are advised that if they plan to cross the border from Rwanda into Burundi, they may be denied entry - Mandatory quarantine for 14 days for those exposed or suspected of having the virus - As from 7th July 2020, mass testing campaign was launched in Bujumbura.
-Other measures put in place include: - · reduction on the price of soap and water to enhance and ensure accessibility, - · provision of masks to the citizens, - health personnel equipped with protective masks, - hygiene to be maintained in public transport vehicles and passengers to wear masks. - Limited access to hotel premises. - Sensitization and awareness campaigns have been created through TV and Radio. - Installation of hand sanitizers and water for hand washing in public places. - The authorities have asked hospitals to make beds available for potential cases (20 for each national hospital and 5 for each local hospital).
+Travelers are advised that if they plan to cross the border from Rwanda into Burundi, they may be denied entry - Mandatory quarantine for 14 days for those exposed or suspected of having the virus. - As from 7th July 2020, mass testing campaign was launched in Bujumbura.
+Other measures put in place include: - reduction on the price of soap and water to enhance and ensure accessibility, provision of masks to the citizens, - health personnel equipped with protective masks, - hygiene to be maintained in public transport vehicles and passengers to wear masks. - Limited access to hotel premises. - Sensitization and awareness campaigns have been created through TV and radio. - Installation of hand sanitizers and water for hand washing in public places. - Hospitals to make beds available for potential cases (20 for each national hospital and five for each local hospital).

-From the new COVID 19 government measures, all borders are now open for cargo movement.
-Cargo flights are still operating.
+All borders are now open for cargo movement and cargo flights are still operating.

-Directeur général du Commerce Ministère du commerce, de l'Industrie, et du Tourisme

-B.P.
-492 BUJUMBURA République du Burundi
+Directeur général du Commerce Ministère du commerce, de l'Industrie, et du Tourisme B.P.
+492 BUJUMBURA

-Tél: +25779927041, +257 22 242833
+République du Burundi Tél: +25779927041, +257 22 242833